 Science has come a long way in the past few decades.
 There was a time when paternity was very difficult to determine.
 In this day and age, we now have DNA tests that prove beyond all doubt if a man fathered a particular child.
-With those results, the courts can make him pay child support, cover the child with medical insurance, and take on other parental responsibilities.
+With those results and a powerful California paternity lawyer, the courts can make him pay child support, cover the child with medical insurance, and take on other parental responsibilities.

 How Is A DNA Test Done?

 Science is advancing every day, and if you conduct your research, you hear a lot about the ways DNA can be collected.
 It takes only the smallest amount of tissue to get a DNA profile.

 The two ways that are used to determine DNA are with blood or saliva.
 For people who do not want to be pricked with a needle, a cotton swab is used to swab the inside of the cheek.
 It is then sent to a laboratory.
 The DNA will be usable from the swab for up to six months.